 What is Melasma?

-Melasma is an extremely common skin condition in which patients experience dark spots and discoloration on their skin.
-Also sometimes known as chloasma, melasma is extremely prevalent in women during pregnancy – while men can still get melasma, approximately 90% of all cases are among women.
+Melasma is a common skin condition where people develop dark spots and discoloration on their skin.
+Also sometimes known as chloasma, melasma is more prevalent in women and can occur after or during pregnancy – while men can still get melasma, approximately 90% of all cases are among women.

 Melasma is characterized by dark patches of discolored skin.
 It most commonly occurs on the face.
 They are often symmetrical, and while they are most common on the face, any area of the skin that is exposed to the sun can also develop melasma.
 These spots of discolored skin are relatively harmless and are more so a cosmetic concern.